 - 1. It is essential that someone be available to accompany you home in a timely manner after completion of your procedure; typically this is 2-3 hours after your procedure start time.
-If you plan to take public transportation, you will need to arrange for an adult to accompany you. - 2.
+If you plan to take public transportation, including taxi, train, Uber, or Lyft, you will need to arrange for an adult to accompany you. - 2.
 Sedation is used during the procedure and it will be unsafe for you to drive or operate any machinery for the remainder of the day.

-- 3. You will not be able to return to work the day of the procedure. - 4.
-You should not make any important decisions for the remainder of the day. - 5.
+- 3. If you wear contact lens, please do not wear them the day of your procedure.
+Please bring your glasses with you. - 4.
+You will not be able to return to work the day of the procedure. - 5.
+You should not make any important decisions for the remainder of the day. - 6.
 If you need to talk with a nurse, or cancel a procedure, please contact our Main Office at (847) 657-1900.
 If you must cancel your procedure, please notify our office at least one week prior to your scheduled procedure date.